algolia/docsearch/docs/src/faq.md

 for example with `./docs`, `./docs/` and `./docs/index.html` or even both `http` and `https` in place.

-You can fixe the `stop_urls` to all the patterns you want to exclude.
+You can fix the `stop_urls` to all the patterns you want to exclude.
 The following example will exclude all URLs ending with `/` or `index.html` as well as those starting with `http://`.